Noel-Fredrick-au19/winamp-music-player/README.md

 A simple music player built with React and Vite, featuring Bootstrap Icons.

-## The app is deployed use Vercel the link for it
+## The app is deployed using the Vercel, below is the link.
 https://winamp-music-player.vercel.app/

 ## Demo